blbadger/blbadger.github.io/generative-adversarials.md

 ![large fcgan]({{https://blbadger.github.io}}/neural_networks/bagan_generated_flowers.png)

 These images look quite realistic, but the truth is that they are far from what we want from a GAN: the are both overfit and underfit at the same time.
+Certain images in the dataset have been approximately copied, but the distribution over all flowers has clearly not been captured.
+This failure is known as 'mode collapse' which references the generator's distribution over the inputs, $p_{model} (x)$, that assignes very high probability to only a few inputs $x$ (ie may modes $x_1, x_2, x_3,... x_n$ have collapsed into two $x_1, x_2$ in the case above).